 Robby also volunteers with other organizations that support low income families, single mothers, homeless pregnant teens, and homeless veterans who are in transitional housing.
 The Eimers Foundation is growing and continues to get National Attention yet Robby is very humble and does not like the personal attention, but is grateful that his mission to end homelessness is being shared around the world and realizes that it is the best way to bring awareness.
 He and his family were flown to Universal Studios in Orlando for an all expense paid trip given to him from the Steve Harvey Show where he was honored as one of Harvey's Hero's.
 He was very grateful and had the best time, but he did mention to his family that he felt guilty.
 That is just Robby.

-In September, 2014, the State of Michigan's Housing Commission invited him to be the opening speaker at their End Homelessness Summit held in Traverse City.
+In September, 2014 the State of Michigan's Housing Commission invited him to be the opening speaker at their End Homelessness Summit held in Traverse City.
 Throughout the year he as spoken at churches, schools, corporations, and conventions.
-He recently was chosen as a finalist for the Michigan Governor's Award for Youth Volunteer of the Year 2015.
-He traveled to Grand Rapids and had dinner with Governor Snyder.
+He won the Michigan Governor's Award for Youth Volunteer of the Year In 2015 and 2017.
+He traveled to Grand Rapids then Detroit met with Governor Snyder.
 Robby receives messages from all over the world telling him that they have started a chapter of the Eimers Foundation in their hometowns; some as far away as Africa, Australia and Scotland.

 Robby currently has a lot of projects he his working on.
 One being starting a youth group to get other kids involved in following their passions.
 It doesn't have to be helping the homeless, just whatever they want to do.
 From speaking at schools, churches and other places, many kids and adults have started to go down to Sharing with him.